MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 535 Basic Core Java Program(CollectionExToDemonstrateArrayListAndLinkedList.java)
 Write a program in java to demonstrate ArrayList and LinkedList.

-#### Program 536 Basic Core Java Program(ArrayListExToTraverseListUsingForLoop.java)
+#### Program 536 Basic Core Java Program(LinkedListExToDisplayListUsingIterator.java)
-Write a program in java to traverse ArrayList using for Loop.
+Write a program in java to display LinkedList using Iterator.

-#### Program 537 Basic Core Java Program(ArrayListExToDemonstrateCollectionOfFiveStudents.java)
+#### Program 537 Basic Core Java Program(LinkedListExToAddElementsInListThroughDifferentWays.java)
-Write a program in java to demonstrate Collection of name of five students using ArrayList.
+Write a program in java to add elements in list through different ways.

-#### Program 538 Basic Core Java Program(ArrayListExToDemonstrateIsEmptyMethod.java)
+#### Program 538 Basic Core Java Program(LinkedListExToRemoveElementsFromListThroughDifferentWays.java)
-Write a program in java to demonstrate isEmpty() method.
+Write a program in java to remove elements from list through different ways.

-#### Program 539 Basic Core Java Program(ArrayListExToTraverseListUsingIterator.java)
+#### Program 539 Basic Core Java Program(LinkedListExToReverseListOfElements.java)
-Write a program in java to traverse ArrayList using Iterator.
+Write a program in java to reverse list of elements in LinkedList.

-#### Program 540 Basic Core Java Program(ArrayListExToDemonstrateAddingAndPrintingBooksOfList.java)
+#### Program 540 Basic Core Java Program(LinkedListExToCreateListOfBooks.java)
-Write a program in java to demonstrate adding books to list and printing all the books.
+Write a program in java to create list of Books in LinkedList.